emilkrebs/EasyMoneySystem/README.md

 ```
 ## Features
-- When a player gets killed all his money will be transferred to the killer
+- When a player gets killed all his money will be transferred to the killer.
 - Everything is saved into .yml files to avoid losing data on server crashes.
-- Every new player gets a specific amount of money
+- Every new player gets a specific amount of money.
-- Easy code
+- Easy code.